 The Hartford Center for Mature Market Excellence has published a brochure on these exercises which you can access here: Exercises for Mature Drivers

-The AAA Senior Driving website offers additional information and videos on good stretches to maintain the physical skills needed for safe driving.
-Access their Physical Fitness page to learn more.
+The AAA Senior Driving website offers additional information on maintaining the physical skills needed for safe driving.

 Attention and Reaction Time